chrisli-03/react-unimodal/README.md

 header, body, footer can be a react element or string

+using portal
+`useUniModal(config, portalDomNode)`
+modal will be rendered inside portalDomNode instead of application tree

 showModal
 - call this function to display modal
 - id: optional, default is used if not set